TonyCWeng/Practice_Problems/notes/uml_class_diagrams.md

 ### Abstract Class Diagram
 - Signified by class name being italicized
-- Methods are defined on the abstract class, but implementation is left on the subclass side.
+- Can contain a mix of abstract and regular methods.
+- Used to provide partial implementation of more than one subclass.
+Way to DRY code and avoid rewriting shared behavior.
+- Inheritance is indicated with a solid white arrow pointing at the superclass

 ### Interfaces
-- contain only abstract methods, attributes are either static or constants.
+- contain only abstract methods, attributes are either static or constants (Models behavior, essentially).
+- Abstract methods are methods that are declared, but implementation is left on the subclass.
 - use either ball notation or stereotyped (<< >>).
+- Signified by a dotted white line directed at the interface